-- 14.3.1 A shunting group shall be able to consist of the following mobile members: (M) - the shunting leader; - the shunting driver, who may remain fixed (ie in a shunting area) or may change one or more times during a working period (ie passenger or freight stations); - up to three shunting team members.
+- 14.3.1 A shunting group shall be able to consist of the following mobile members: (M) - the shunting leader(s); - the shunting driver(s), who may remain fixed (ie in a shunting area) or may change one or more times during a working period (ie passenger or freight stations); - the shunting team members. - 14.3.2 In addition to the above shunting group members: - a controller shall be able to be associated permanently or temporarily with the shunting group; (M)

-- 14.3.2 In addition to the above shunting group members: - a controller shall be able to be associated permanently or temporarily with the shunting group; (M) - a shunting manager or other person capable of taking part in a shunting communication should be able to be temporarily associated with the shunting group.
-(O) - 14.3.3 It shall only be possible for the shunting leader to communicate with a person external to the ongoing shunting communication.
-This may be initiated by either the shunting leader or the external user.
-In the latter case, in order to avoid disturbing a shunting movement, the shunting leader should be informed by a visual and audible indication.
-The shunting leader can then choose the moment when he takes or rejects the call.
-(M) - 14.3.4 The shunting leader shall then be able to allow the external user to join the shunting communication.
-(M) - 14.3.5 National railways will be responsible for limiting the availability of equipment that is capable of taking part in shunting communications to persons that are authorised to engage in such communications.
+- a shunting manager or other person capable of taking part in a shunting communication should be able to be temporarily associated with the shunting group.
+(O) - 14.3.3 Deleted. - 14.3.4 The shunting leader should be able to allow an external user to join the shunting communication.
+(O) - 14.3.5 National railways will be responsible for limiting the availability of equipment that is capable of taking part in shunting communications to persons that are authorised to engage in such communications.
 (I)